-- (b) An application to amend a certificate of public convenience and necessity in order to change, to extend, to restrict, to curtail, to abandon, or to discontinue any service, service area, or facility without equivalent replacement shall include, in the following order and specifically identified, the following information, either in the application or in appropriately identified attached exhibits: - (I) All information required in rules 4002(b) and 4002(c). - (II) If the application for amendment pertains to a certificate of public convenience and necessity for facilities, all of the information required in rule 4102. - (III) If the application for amendment pertains to a certificate of public convenience and necessity for franchise rights, all of the information required in rule 4100. - (IV) If the application for amendment pertains to a certificate of public convenience and necessity for service territory, all of the information required in rule 4101. - (V) If the application for amendment pertains to a service, the application shall include: - (A) The requested effective date for the extension, restriction, curtailment, or abandonment or discontinuance without equivalent replacement of the service. - (B) A description of the extension, restriction, curtailment, or abandonment or discontinuance without equivalent replacement sought.
+- (I) All information required in rules 4002(b) and 4002(c). - (II) If the application for amendment pertains to a certificate of public convenience and necessity for facilities, all of the information required in rule 4102. - (III) If the application for amendment pertains to a certificate of public convenience and necessity for franchise rights, all of the information required in rule 4100. - (IV) If the application for amendment pertains to a certificate of public convenience and necessity for service territory, all of the information required in rule 4101. - (V) If the application for amendment pertains to a service, the application shall include: - (A) The requested effective date for the extension, restriction, curtailment, or abandonment or discontinuance without equivalent replacement of the service. - (B) A description of the extension, restriction, curtailment, or abandonment or discontinuance without equivalent replacement sought.
 This shall include maps, as applicable.
-This shall also include a description of the applying utility's existing operations and general service area. - In addition to complying with the notice requirements of the Commission's Rules Regulating Practice and Procedure, a utility applying to curtail, restrict, abandon or discontinue service without equivalent replacement the applying utility-shall prepare a written notice as provided in sectionparagraph (d) of this rule and shall mail or deliver the notice at least 30 days before the application's requested effective date to each of the applying utility's affected customers.
-If no customers will be affected by the grant of the application, the notice shall be mailed to the Board of County Commissioners of each affected county, and to the mayor of each affected city, town, or municipality. - (d) The notice required by section paragraph (c) of the rule shall contain all of the following: - (I) The name of the applying utility. - (II) A statement detailing the requested extension, restriction, curtailment, or abandonment or discontinuance without equivalent replacement and the requested effective date. - (III) A statement that any person may file a written objection with the Commission no later than ten days prior to the requested effective date; but that a written objection alone will not preserve any right to participate as a party in any Commission proceeding on the matter. - (IV) A statement that, in order to participate as a party, a person must file an appropriate and timely intervention according to the Commission's Rules Regulating Practice and Procedure. - (V) The Commission's full address.
+This shall also include a description of the applying utility's existing operations and general service area. - (c) In addition to complying with the notice requirements of the Commission's Rules Regulating Practice and Procedure, the applying utility shall prepare a written notice as provided in section (d) of this rule and shall mail or deliver the notice at least 30 days before the application's requested effective date to each of the applying utility's affected customers.
+If no customers will be affected by the grant of the application, the notice shall be mailed to the Board of County Commissioners of each affected county, and to the mayor of each affected city, town, or municipality. - (d) The notice required by section (c) of the rule shall contain all of the following: - (I) The name of the applying utility. - (II) A statement detailing the requested extension, restriction, curtailment, or abandonment or discontinuance without equivalent replacement and the requested effective date. - (III) A statement that any person may file a written objection with the Commission no later than ten days prior to the requested effective date; but that a written objection alone will not preserve any right to participate as a party in any Commission proceeding on the matter.

-- (e) Not later than 15 days before the requested effective date, the applying utility shall file with the Commission a written affidavit stating its compliance with the notice requirements of sectionparagraphs (c) and (d) of this rule.
+- (IV) A statement that, in order to participate as a party, a person must file an appropriate and timely intervention according to the Commission's Rules Regulating Practice and Procedure. - (V) The Commission's full address. - (e) Not later than 15 days before the requested effective date, the applying utility shall file with the Commission a written affidavit stating its compliance with the notice requirements of sections (c) and (d) of this rule.
 The affidavit shall state the date the notice was completed and the method used to give notice.
 The applying utility shall attach a copy of the notice to the affidavit. - (f) No proposed extension, restriction, curtailment, or abandonment or discontinuance without equivalent replacement shall be effective unless and until the Commission has entered an order approving it.